 Drugs such as magic mushrooms and marijuana are relatively cheap and easy to buy in the Thai islands.

-Undercover, plain-clothed police — some real, some not — do roam the Full Moon Parties to entrap people by trying to sell them drugs.
-These situations often require the "officer" asking for a large bribe.
+Undercover, plain-clothed police—some are real, some are imitating police officers—do roam the Full Moon Parties to entrap travelers.
+They offer drugs for sale.
+These situations often result in the "officer" asking for a large bribe.

-When a traveler asks in a bar to purchase marijuana, the bartender sells it to them openly, causing many people to think it's no big deal.
+When a traveler asks in a bar to purchase marijuana, the bartender sells it to them openly as if it's no big deal.
 He then immediately phones an associate who may or may not be a legitimate police officer.

-The cop then shakes down the traveler, busts them with the weed they just purchased, and demands an expensive bribe.
-The weed is confiscated and given back to the barman who shares in the bribe.
+The cop then shakes down the traveler on the beach, busts them with the weed they just purchased, and demands an expensive bribe.
+The weed is confiscated and given back to the barman who shares in the bribe profits.
 The same product is later resold to the next unsuspecting traveler!

-Unlike in the United States where a prescription is required to obtain controlled medications, you can simply walk into many pharmacies throughout Thailand and purchase prescription drugs.
+Unlike in the United States where a prescription is required to obtain controlled medications, you can simply walk into many pharmacies throughout Thailand and purchase prescription "under the counter" drugs.
 The pills usually cost a fraction of the prices seen in the United States.

 Although easy access can be handy for getting antibiotics or necessary medicines while traveling, some tourists abuse the open system and purchase large quantities of Valium (diazepam), sleeping pills, pain killers, Ritalin, Viagra, Adderall, and other popular drugs to take home.

 Carrying these pills without a prescription or medical passport is illegal in Thailand.